BRAMELOUP CHALET

 IMPROVEMENTS TO THE CHALET

 When I started in 2000, there were only just walls and a roof.
-I have completely remodeled the chalet, doing all the work myself.
-One half of the downstairs is a living-dining room with a fireplace containing the wood stove.
+I have completely remodeled the chalet, doing almost all the work myself.
+One half of the downstairs is a living-dining room with a fireplace where I installed the wood stove.
 The kitchen alcove is behind the fireplace, with both gas and wood-burning stoves.
 The other half has a bedroom and bathroom separated by the entrance hall.
 Upstairs there are two guest rooms for visitors, and lots of books and files, as well as an additional work space.
 In 2003 I rebuilt the balcony, and in 2004 completely insolated the exterior walls, which I painted in 2005.
 In 2006 I built a new woodshed, and in 2007 moved much of my library from my office in Geneva.
+By 2013 the roof had to be replaced, so I had a new tile roof and double insulation installed.
+This was the only work I could not do myself.

 Entrance to the chalet with new porch 2002